pearkes/gethub/README.md

     $ gethub

-1. Checks to see if the necessary requirements for `get` exist, like it's `~/.gethubconfig` file.
+1. Checks to see if the necessary requirements for `gethub` exist, like it's `~/.gethubconfig` file.
 2. Makes sure the path to your repositories looks ok.
 3. Clones any repositories that are missing.